When to plant Hydrangeas in Ozark County, MO

 Ozark County, Missouri is in USDA Hardiness Zone 7a.
 The average last spring frost is April 9 and first fall frost is October 26.

-Ozark County County sits in USDA Zone 7a.
+Ozark County sits in USDA Zone 7a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Ozark County County's climate?
+Can Hydrangeas grow in Ozark County's climate?

 Your Ozark County Garden Planner — Free